THORACIC CORD COMPRESSION:

 Nonsurgical Treatment

 Nonsurgical treatment options for thoracic cord compression may include medications to manage pain and inflammation, physical therapy to improve strength and mobility, and lifestyle modifications to reduce strain on the spine.
-In some cases, bracing or orthotic devices may be recommended to provide additional support to the spine.
+In some cases, doctors may recommend bracing or orthotic devices to provide additional support to the spine.

 Surgical Treatment